mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 [Making Sense of Azure Durable Functions](https://mikhail.io/2018/12/making-sense-of-azure-durable-functions/) (20 minutes read).

-For the rest of this post, I will walk you through the implementation of Wishlist Fulfillment workflow with Azure Durable Functions.
+For the rest of this post, I will walk you through the implementation of the Wish List Fulfillment workflow with Azure Durable Functions.

 Domain Model
 ------------

 A good design starts with a decent domain model.
-I use F# for this project&mdash;the language with the most rich domain modelling capabilities in .NET ecosystem.
+Luckily, the project was built with F#&mdash;the language with the most rich domain modelling capabilities in the .NET ecosystem.

 ### Types

-Our service is invoked with a wishlist as input parameter, so let's start with the type `WishList`:
+Our service is invoked with a wish list as the input parameter, so let's start with the type `WishList`:

 ``` fsharp
 type WishList = {